Corgi owners say community has ‘lost part of our world’ with Queen’s death - NewsBreak

 Corgi owners say community has ‘lost part of our world’ with Queen’s death

-The corgi community has “lost part of our world” following the death of the Queen, an expert has said.
+The corgi community has “lost part of our world” following the death of the Queen , a spokesperson has said.

-The late monarch was known for her love of the breed, owning more than 30 corgis and dorgis – a corgi-dachshund cross – during her reign.
+During her reign, the late monarch owned more than 30 corgis and dorgis – a corgi-dachshund cross – to whom she was famously devoted.

-Earlier in the year her fondness for the dogs was celebrated during Platinum Jubilee events, with a gathering of 70 corgis at Balmoral and a “corgi derby” at Musselburgh racecourse.
+Throughout her life, she looked after her own dogs as much as possible, feeding and walking them when her schedule permitted.

+During weekends spent at Windsor , the corgis joined her and lived in her private apartments.

 Kay Hogg, secretary of the Welsh Corgi League Scottish sector, said the corgi community was saddened at the Queen's death.